nventuro/egglang/README.md

 ```

 ### Modules
 Egg supports modules in a similar way as Node.js's `require` works.
-The `import` keyword loads en Egg program (an expression), evaluates it, and returns that value.
+The `import` keyword loads an Egg program (an expression), evaluates it, and returns that value.
 Therefore, modules typically consist of single functions or dictionaries, which are then stored by the user in a variable.
 Standard Egg modules are provided in the [modules directory](https://github.com/nventuro/egglang/tree/master/modules).

 ```
 # is_even.egg